sonots/redis_getlock/README.md

   * Provide a redis instance
 * key
   * Key name for a distributed lock
+* timeout
+  * The timeout of trying to get the lock.
+A negative value means infinite timeout (default: -1)
 * logger
   * Provide a logger for RedisGetlock (for debug)
 * expire